-A review of the Group's business during the Reporting Period is provided in the section headed "Management Discussion and Analysis" on pages 5 to 10 of this annual report.
-A description of the Group's corporate governance and the Group's risk management and internal control system is provided in the section headed "Corporate Governance Report" on pages 23 to 32 of this annual report.
-A discussion on the Group's environmental policies, relationships with its key stakeholders and the relevant laws and regulations that have a significant impact on the Group are provided in the section headed "Environmental, Social and Governance Report" on pages 33 to 48 of this annual report.
+A review of the Group's business during the Reporting Period is provided in the section headed "Management Discussion and Analysis" on pages 5 to 11 of this annual report.
+A description of the Group's corporate governance and the Group's risk management and internal control system is provided in the section headed "Corporate Governance Report" on pages 21 to 30 of this annual report.

+The Group recognises its social responsibility to protect the environment from its business activities and achieve environmental sustainability.
+The Group endeavours to comply with the laws and regulations regarding environmental protection and adopt effective measure to achieve efficient use of resources, energy saving and waste reduction.
+A discussion on the Group's environmental policies, relationships with its key stakeholders and the relevant laws and regulations that have a significant impact on the Group are provided in the section headed "Environmental, Social and Governance Report" on pages 31 to 49 of this annual report.